g4bri-3l3/Crowdstrike-RTR-IR-Awesome-Scripts/README.md

 $result | Format-List

 Works with any text blob from RTR/PSFalcon (process list, netstat output, registry run keys, etc.) - not just `ps`.

+***Known limitations***

+- **Telemetry is untrusted input.** Command lines, file names, and other fields in the collected telemetry are attacker-controlled data, not sanitized text.
+A crafted process command line could contain instructions aimed at the LLM itself (e.g. text designed to make the model under-rate severity or suggest no action).
+Treat every field in the telemetry blob as potentially adversarial, the same way you would with any other attacker-supplied string in an IR pipeline.
+- **Mitigations already in place:** the script never executes anything automatically (decision support only), and the system prompt explicitly instructs the model to prefer a lower-confidence, human-review-first framing when evidence is ambiguous.
+- **Mitigations to consider adding:** logging the raw telemetry alongside the model's output for later audit, and/or a basic pre-filter that flags telemetry containing suspicious phrases (e.g. "ignore previous instructions") for extra analyst scrutiny before trusting the triage result.